Learn about the history of the Monaco Grand Prix, which was first staged in 1929 and is one of the most prestigious races on the Formula 1 calendar.

 Masters of Monaco

-• Of the current crop of drivers, Lewis Hamilton has had three wins in Monaco, while Fernando Alonso and Max Verstappen have each won twice and Sergio Perez took his first Monaco win in 2022.
+- Of the current crop of drivers, Lewis Hamilton has had three wins in Monaco, while Fernando Alonso and Max Verstappen have each won twice and Sergio Perez and Charles Leclerc took their first Monaco wins in 2022 and 2024 respectively.

 Monaco Grand Prix: Did You Know?

-• In 2018, Charles Leclerc became the first Monegasque driver to compete in their home race since Olivier Beretta in 1994.
-After three failed attempts, Leclerc finally reached the chequered flag on home soil for the first time in 2022.
+- In 2018, Charles Leclerc became the first Monegasque driver to compete in their home race since Olivier Beretta in 1994.
+After three failed attempts, Leclerc finally reached the chequered flag on home soil for the first time in 2022 and finally won the race for the first time in 2024.
 Read more about Monaco’s Home Race Heroes

 Read More: Monaco’s Home Race Heroes

-• 83 different drivers have stood on the Monaco Grand Prix podium over the past seventy years.
+- 88 different drivers have stood on the Monaco Grand Prix podium over the past 74 years.
 Ayrton Senna took the most top three finishes – eight in total – while Sebastian Vettel and Lewis Hamilton have each finished in the top three at Monaco seven times.

 Memorable Moments at the Monaco Grand Prix